 If you plan to do large broadcasts, the online platform is better...but you can have the best of both worlds by using Email to SMS for everyday communication, then use the online platform for big broadcasts (e.g. to all staff or customers).

-We have outlined 2 options for you below with step-by-step instructions on the downloadable PDFs...but the first step is to create your account so you have a Username and Password to use.
-Note that we will pop 10 free credits into your new account but if you need more test credit, no problem.
-Just ask!
+See below for step-by-step instructions on the downloadable PDF...but if you don't yet have an account with us, the first step is to create your account so you have a Username and Password to use.
+Note that we will pop 10 free credits into your new account but if you need more test credit, just ask.

-There is no Outlook SMS plugin for later versions of Outlook.
-Instead, your Username & Password are used in the subject line, plus our special system email address suffix to send an SMS (see example screenshot).
+Yur Username and Password are used in the subject line, plus our special system email address suffix to send an SMS (see example screenshot).

 This method should work for any email program.
 If you have ever sent a fax via email, the process is very similar.